- Eden Project

 On your doorstep is Falmouth, a town that has been shaped by its sea-going heritage and boasting plenty of history.
 Being so close to the continent and with Tudor tensions rising with France, Henry VIII built Pendennis Castle, boasting more than 450 years of history.
 Take a stroll around the English Heritage fortification and learn about Pendennis’s role during the Second World War.

 On day four, during your tour of St Ives, you will have some free time for independent exploration.
 Consider taking a trip to Tate St Ives, showcasing a fine selection of modern art.
 You will also have free time during your tour of Truro, on day three, an ideal opportunity to learn a little more about the region by visiting the Royal Cornwall Museum - home to plenty of archaeological artefacts.

 When searching for the perfect Cornish escape, look no further than the Royal Duchy Hotel.
 Enjoying a picturesque position on Falmouth seafront, the bay seems to envelop the hotel, with Pendennis Castle - built by Henry VIII - on the one side and Pennance Point on the other.
 Inside, the Royal Duchy’s 45 distinctive en suite rooms offer Wi-Fi access, gowns, refreshments and luxury toiletries to ensure your complete comfort.

 The 2 AA rosette restaurant serves British cuisine with a contemporary twist -using the best local ingredients.
-Specialising in comfort, good food, smart style and excellent facilities within natural surroundings, it is perhaps no wonder that the Royal Duchy Hotel was awarded four-star silver status by AA in 2018.
-It is also no wonder that the hotel’s prime position offers an excellent opportunity to explore Cornwall.
+Specialising in comfort, good food, smart style and excellent facilities within natural surroundings, it is perhaps no wonder that the Royal Duchy Hotel was awarded four-star silver status by AA in 2018 and provides an excellent opportunity to explore Cornwall.

 Cornwall, UKfrom £469 per person